-This option is relevant only if users log into the server without using their Windows credentials (for example using public key authentication).
-Cached credentials provide these users with access to remote resources using their own Windows credentials.
-Without using cached credentials, users who log in with public key authentication have access to folders on local drives, but don't have access to network resources.
+Use cached passwords to give users access to domain resources using their own Windows credentials.
+This option is needed only when users log into the server without using their Windows credentials (for example using public key authentication).
+Without cached credentials, users who log in with public key authentication have access to folders on local drives, but don't have access to network resources.
 For more information, see Record and Use Cached Credentials.

-This option allows you to provide access to mapped drives and file transfer directories that wouldn't be available to a user based on that user's own Windows account privileges.
+Use a specified account to connect to SFTP-accessible network resources or mapped drives.
+This option allows you to provide access that wouldn't be available to a user based on that user's own Windows account privileges.

 - Active Directory access

 Use a specified account to give the server access to Active Directory.
 The server uses this account when it queries Windows Active Directory for user attributes and group membership.
 For more information, see Active Directory Access Pane.